Col.

 Mayor, Liqour Wholesaler, Government Inspector, Newspaper-man, and

 Opera House Owner.
 E.D.
-McGinley was one of the most successfull early
+McGinley was one of the most successfull

-Indiana.
+state of Indiana.
 He died in St Anthony's Home aged 87 in 1915.

 Rev.